userdashboard/localization/readme.md

 First `create-text-manifest.js` scans each `src` folder for HTML files like navigation bars, pages, templates etc and within each file it scans for HTML tags designated `translate="yes"`.
 These are cataloged into `text-manifest.json`.

-Then `translate-text.js` processes the `text-manifest.json` and requests translations for any phrases that aren't translated yet.
+Second `translate-text.js` processes the `text-manifest.json` and requests translations for any phrases that aren't translated yet.
 The translations are saved into `translations-cache-LANG.json`.

-The `clean-translation-cache.js` checks the `text-manifest.json` and removes translated phrases that are no longer used.
+Finally `clean-translation-cache.js` checks the `text-manifest.json` and removes translated phrases that are no longer used.